rwrcooper/Climate-Model-Comparisons/README.md

 - flood

 behave in different downscaled climate models.
-The rcp85 scenario is used for for all models and models are compared through timeseries plots, heatmaps and spatial slope plots (a linear model is calculated for each grid-cell and the value of the slope for each grid-cell is presented on the plot using colours).
+The rcp85 scenario is used for for all models and models are compared through timeseries plots for selected cities, heatmaps and spatial slope plots for the whole domain(a linear model is calculated for each grid-cell and the value of the slope for each grid-cell is presented on the plot using colours).